Trigger Point Therapy for Painful and Tight Biceps

 Biceps Brachii Muscle

-Trigger Points in the Biceps are associated with most painful shoulder conditions including frozen shoulder
+Trigger Points in the Biceps are associated with many painful shoulder conditions including frozen shoulder

 The biceps brachii decelerates extension and pronation at the elbow and extension at the shoulder joint.